wusai2333/trib/doc/lab1.md

 defined in `trib/kv.go` file (in the `trib` repository).
 The main interface is `trib.Storage` interface, which consists of three parts.

-First is the key-value pair part.
+First is the key-string pair part.

 ```
 // Key-value pair interfaces